Rantoryu/Rantoryu/README.md

 🧪 I've worked as a Python Developer on beginner position.<br>
 ✨ I'm trying to find good balance in everything I do and I'm focusing myself on constant improvement.
 I enjoy and feel satisfaction from learning new things.<br>
 🎲 I like chess, creating mods for single-player PC games, sports and boardgames.<br>
-🌱 I’m currently learning: Javascript, React<br>
+🌱 I’m currently learning: Javascript, React, Data Engineering skills<br>
 📫 How to reach me: dominikmigrala@gmail.com<br>